rzkhosroshahi/zaman/README.md

 [![Build Status](https://travis-ci.org/rzkhosroshahi/react-jalali-datepicker.svg?branch=master)](https://travis-ci.org/rzkhosroshahi/react-jalali-datepicker)
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors)

+🚨 I start to redesigning this package.
+[Here](https://www.figma.com/file/tuXbhHlGs8eQpL1l0NAHHe/Calender?node-id=0%3A1) you can see the new artboards that well designed by [eanlami](https://dribbble.com/eanlami).
+If you want to collabrate for this version feel free to make changes or [contact me](rzkhosroshahi@gmail.com) 😊

 ![alt-text](./help/banner.png)

 React component that helps you to makes simple Farsi/Jalali/Shamsi date picker.
 It also has range date picker you can select multiple days in multiple months.